jackyzha0/quartz/content/epistemic/cosmology.md

 ---
 title: Cosmology
 ---
-Cosmology is the metaphysical and astronomical study of cosmos.
+Cosmology is the metaphysical and astronomical inquiry of cosmos.